Political positions of Marine Le Pen: North Africa, Middle East and Asia

 Interviewed by the Israeli daily newspaper Haaretz about the fact that some of her European senior colleagues had formed alliances with, and visited, some Israeli settlers and groups, Marine Le Pen said: "The shared concern about radical Islam explains the relationship ... but it is possible that behind it is also the need of the visitors from Europe to change their image in their countries ...
 As far as their partners in Israel are concerned, I myself don't understand the idea of continuing to develop the settlements.
 I consider it a political mistake and would like to make it clear in this context that we must have the right to criticize the policy of the State of Israel – just as we are allowed to criticize any sovereign country – without it being considered anti-Semitism.
 After all, the National Front has always been Zionistic and always defended Israel's right to exist".
 She has opposed the migration of French Jews to Israel in response to radical Islam, stating that "the Jews of France are Frenchmen, they're at home here, and they must stay here and not emigrate.
 The country is obligated to provide solutions to the development of radical Islam in the problematic regions".

-In a statement about the death of Osama bin Laden, she welcomed his "salutary elimination" and described his execution as "a right and appropriate answer to the death of the victims in the 2011 Marrakech bombing".
+In a statement about the death of Osama bin Laden, she welcomed his "salutary elimination" and described his death as "a right and appropriate answer to the death of the victims in the 2011 Marrakech bombing".

 She has repeatedly urged that France should promptly withdraw its troops from Afghanistan.
-She sharply criticised the Biden Administration for their withdrawal from Afghanistan in 2021.
+She sharply criticised the Biden administration for their withdrawal from Afghanistan in 2021.